viemccoy/beatbite/README.md

 There are two ways to run BeatBite, as of Jul 31 2023.

 The first is the preferred method, which uses a local Flask app to allow for ease of use.
-If you run BeatBite in this way, the final BeatBite audio file will be sent to your browsers download folder.
+If you run BeatBite in this way, the final BeatBite audio file (beatbite_final.wav) will be sent to your browsers download folder.

 To do this, simply clone the repo locally, and run app.py and navigate to http://127.0.0.1:5000